About 8AKP

 • A Psychotherapist is trained to Masters Degree level in either working with adults, or with children.
 Some Child and Adolescent Psychotherapists are also qualified to work with adults as this has been part of their training.

-Psychotherapists work with you in depth and over time, to explore your way of being and your relationships and to be curious with you about why you feel and behave the way you do.
-They will help you to explore your past experiences and how these might play a part in the way you are in the world in the present.
+Psychotherapists will work with you in depth and over time to explore your way of being and your relationships with others.
+Together with your therapist, you will be curious about why you feel and behave the way you do.

 With this understanding about yourself, you can start to think and act differently in order to bring about change within yourself or in your circumstances.